VW appeals labor board decision on UAW with federal court

 The UAW has never been able to win an organizing vote at a foreign-owned auto assembly plant in the U.S. south.
 A victory, even for only a portion of workers at the VW plant, would give the union a stronger foothold in the south, where most foreign-owned auto plants are located.

-On Thursday, VW said it "respects the right of all of our employees to decide the question of union representation.
+On Thursday, VW said in a statement that it "respects the right of all of our employees to decide the question of union representation.
 This is why we disagree with the decision to separate Volkswagen maintenance and production workers and will continue our effort to allow everyone to vote as one group on the matter of union representation."

-The UAW did not have an immediate reaction to the filing by VW.
+UAW Secretary-Treasurer Gary Casteel said in a statement on Thursday evening that the union is "disappointed that Volkswagen is continuing to thumb its nose at the federal government.
+The federal courts have consistently upheld the NLRB labor standard that enabled the skilled-trades vote in Chattanooga."

+The UAW has for several years been assisted in its effort to organize workers in Tennessee by the powerful German union IG Metall, which has members on the VW Supervisory Board.

+Earlier on Thursday, the head of IG Metall, Joerg Hofman, demanded that VW enter talks with the UAW-represented workers.

+IG Metall in a statement said that Hofman "is calling for VW to no longer act contrary to American labor law, and to seek talks with UAW without delay."

-(Reporting by Bernie Woodall; Editing by Bernard Orr)
+Reporting by Bernie Woodall; Editing by Bernard Orr